hrsetyono/gutenberg-tutorial/00 - javascript es5 syntax/README.md

 createElement(TextControl, {});
 ```

-That is the right step and destructuring is a shorthand for that which looks like this:
+That is the right step, you can shortened them further with Destructuring:

 ```js
 const { createElement } = wp.element;